-Replacing <database> with your database name
+Replacing <database> with your database name.
+More information on postgis templates can be found in the PostGIS documentation.

 And then you can give your user access to this new database:

 '''

 sudo -u postgres psql -c "GRANT ALL ON DATABASE <database> TO <username>;"

 '''